What is it:

 That is not the case here.
 In fact, a few tools I have used can technically do more stuff.
 It’s just that you more or less need to become a programmer and hire a designer to make the results truly usable.

-It has allowed us to create a true online “institute,” with classes, curriculum, community interaction and much more.
-Anything we want to offer we can, with great speed and organization.
-It has made our lives so much simpler, and the experience for us and the users so much better.
+AA allowed this project to create a true online “institute,” with classes, curriculum, community interaction and much more.
+Anything idea or package that was able to be offered, with great speed and organization.
+It has made the admin life much simpler, and the experience for the users so much better.

-Perhaps most significantly, it actually gave us a better way of doing things than we were before, as it comes with many pre-built with solutions that actually help us organize and present things more effectively.
+Perhaps most significantly, it actually gave a better way of doing things than before, as it comes with many pre-built with solutions that actually help organize and present things more effectively, from an admin or course creator perspective.

 This rare combination of powerful tech with a focus on usability and what actually matters, is likely the result of the literal marriage between the husband and wife creators and developers of this software, one being a programmer and one a marketing entrepreneur.
 I’ve become a fan of these two.
 Every update to the software seems to create a solution to something that no software has really addressed.